Make-School-Courses/MOB-1.1-Introduction-to-Swift/Assignments/FinalProject.md

 Training our brains is a great way to keep our minds active, improve our memory and attention.
 To read more about how research supports this, I encourage you to read [this article](https://www.apa.org/monitor/2014/10/mind-games).

-The game required for this project is a Color Matching 🌈 game.
-Users are shown words of colors (one below the other) and need to identify if the name matches the color at the bottom.
+The game required for this project is a Color Matching game 🌈 Users are shown words of colors (one below the other) and need to identify if the name matches the color at the bottom.<br>
 This is usually an exercise to demonstrate the [Stroop Effect](https://en.wikipedia.org/wiki/Stroop_effect).
 And one of its goals is to help with reaction time.